N4choWasTaken/statistik-tool/README.md

 5. Open your web browser and visit `http://localhost:5173` to access the HU23 Statistik Tool.

 ## Database

-Database is hosted on Firebase.
+Database is hosted on 🔥Firebase.
 To access the database, you need access to the Firebase project.